enso-org/enso/docs/language-server/protocol-architecture.md

 ## Textual Protocol

+> This section is partially out of date.

 The protocol refers to the communication format that all of the above services speak between each other and to the GUI.
 This protocol is not specialised only to language server operations, as instead it needs to work for all of the